 It’s your responsibility to renew your licence before it expires.
-Roads and Maritime Services sends a renewal notice approximately six weeks before your licence is due to expire.
+We will send you a renewal notice 6 weeks before it expires.

-If you would also like to update your address on your NSW driver licence or photo card, please tell the customer service representative or you can update your address online.
+If you would also like to update your address on your NSW driver licence or photo card, please tell the service centre or update your address online.

 Changing your name

-If you’ve changed your name, you must notify Roads and Maritime within 14 days.
-You will need to complete a Change of Records – Maritime Products Only and provide original or certified copies of:
+To change your name, complete a Change of Maritime Records form and provide original or certified copies of: